 I was lucky enough to come across a cast iron dutch oven in serious need of some TLC.
 This dutch oven sat in a church garage for about 30 years, where cling-on food particles were left to mold and get crispy from the last Boy Scout Troop that used it, rainwater rusted it in spots, and it was just plain gross.

-13 Reasons Why You Should Be Using Cast Iron Skillets
+Why You Should Be Using Cast Iron Skillets

 - These things last forever!
 You often hear that people have their grandmother or great-grandmother’s cast iron skillet.
 And its not just an urban legend, its fact.
 Cast iron skillets and dutch ovens are built to last.
 They will out-last every other piece of cookware in your kitchen.
 Your kids will be fighting over them when you are dead.

-- These things are the ultimate survival tool!
+- They are the ultimate survival tool!
 Have you thought about what you will do when the zombie apocalypse happens?
 Yeah, you are going to want to take cast iron with you.
 Not only can it cook all the food you will need to survive, but it makes a handy weapon, too.

 - These things make a great hobby.
 Some people collect tea pots, and others collect nesting dolls.
 You can be awesome and collect all the cast iron you can find.
 There are so many different makers, sizes, shapes, and types of cast iron cookware.
 Plus, unlike collecting figurines, you can actually take yours out of the package and play with them!